hupili/python-for-data-and-media-communication-gitbook/notes-week-08.md

 ```

 From above you can see that, `corr` function is used to compute one series with other series.
 And there are 3 methods: `pearson`, `kendall`, `spearman`. we don't need necessarily to know how to calculate instead
 we need to what does it means and main differences.
-For example, `person` measure the degree of the relationship between `linearly` related variables, while Spearman rank correlation is a `non-parametric test`.
+For example, `pearson` measure the degree of the relationship between `linearly` related variables, while Spearman rank correlation is a `non-parametric test`.
 For more details, You can refer [here](http://www.statisticssolutions.com/correlation-pearson-kendall-spearman/)

 ```python
 df['P_ABSENT_PERSIST'].corr(df['AVG_ENG_MATH_SCORE_09'], method='pearson')